Turbulent magnetic decay controlled by two conserved quantities: Results

 Generally, we can write

-where the index $i$ in the integrals $I_i$ and the coefficients $C_{i}^{(\xi)}$, $C_{i}^{({\cal E})}$, and $C_{i}^{({E})}$ stand for M or H for magnetic helicity and Hosking scalings, respectively, and $\sigma$ is the exponent with which length enters in $I_{i}$: $\sigma=1/3$ for the magnetic helicity density ($i={\rm M}$) and $\sigma=1/9$ for the Hosking integral ($i={\rm H}$); see \Tab{TExpSummary} for a summary of the coefficients.\footnote{In Eq.~(3.3\textit{c}), we have here corrected a typo in Eq.~(12\textit{c}) of \cite{BL23} and Eq.~(3.1\textit{c}) of \cite{BSV23}, where the exponent on $I_{i}$ was incorrectly stated as $(3+\beta)/\sigma$ instead of $(3+\beta)\sigma$, but the calculations were done correctly.}
+where the index $i$ in the integrals $I_i$ and the coefficients $C_{i}^{(\xi)}$, $C_{i}^{({\cal E})}$, and $C_{i}^{({E})}$ stands for M or H for magnetic helicity and Hosking scalings, respectively, and $\sigma$ is the exponent with which length enters in $I_{i}$: $\sigma=1/3$ for the magnetic helicity density ($i={\rm M}$) and $\sigma=1/9$ for the Hosking integral ($i={\rm H}$); see \Tab{TExpSummary} for a summary of the coefficients.\footnote{In equation~(3.3\textit{c}), we have here corrected a typo in equation~(12\textit{c}) of \cite{BL23} and equation~(3.1\textit{c}) of \cite{BSV23}, where the exponent on $I_{i}$ was incorrectly stated as $(3+\beta)/\sigma$ instead of $(3+\beta)\sigma$, but the calculations were done correctly.}

-In \Fig{pxi}, we show the magnetic energy spectra, as well as compensated evolutions of $\xiM(t)$ and $\EEM(t)$ for the maximally helical run of Fig.~2(c) of \cite{BK17}.
-We see that the peak of $\EEM(t)$ remains underneath a nearly flat envelope (its slope is $\beta=0$), as is expected for a fully helical turbulent decay.
-Although the compensated evolutions of $\xiM(t)$ and $\EEM(t)$ are not yet fully converged toward the end of that run (the lines are now yet flat), we can already read off the approximate values $C_\mathrm{M}^{(\xi)}\approx0.12$ and $C_\mathrm{M}^{({\cal E})}\approx4.3$ toward the end of the run.
-The values of these coefficients will be revisited later in this paper.
+In \Fig{pxi}, we show the magnetic energy spectra, as well as compensated evolutions of $\xiM(t)$ and $\EEM(t)$ for the maximally helical run (Run~A).
+We see that the peak of $\EEM(t)$ remains underneath a nearly flat envelope (its slope is $\beta=0$), as is expected for a fully helical turbulent decay at late times.
+The compensated evolutions of $\xiM(t)$ and $\EEM(t)$ are not yet fully converged toward the end of that run (the lines are not yet flat).
+This is partially caused by the insufficient scale separation between the box wavenumber $k_1$ and that of the spectral peak by the end of the run.
+Nevertheless, we can read off the approximate values $C_\mathrm{M}^{(\xi)}\approx0.12$ and $C_\mathrm{M}^{({\cal E})}\approx4.3$ towards the end of the run.
+The values of these coefficients are revisited later in this paper.

-In \Fig{ppxi_hosk_M1024c_sig0p003_k30}, we again show the compensated evolutions of $\xiM(t)$ and $\EEM(t)$, but now for a nearly perfectly nonhelical new run ($\varsigma=0.003$) with $\kf/k_1=30$.
-The resulting values coefficients are close to those estimated previously, namely $C_\mathrm{H}^{(\xi)}\approx0.12$ and $C_\mathrm{H}^{({\cal E})}\approx4.7$.
+In \Fig{ppxi_hosk_M1024c_sig0p003_k30}, we again show the compensated evolutions of $\xiM(t)$ and $\EEM(t)$, but now for Run~B, which is nearly perfectly nonhelical ($\varsigma=0.003$) and has $k_0/k_1=30$.
+The resulting coefficients are close to those estimated previously, namely $C_\mathrm{H}^{(\xi)}\approx0.12$ and $C_\mathrm{H}^{({\cal E})}\approx4.7$.
 This supports the previous hypotheses of \cite{BL23} and \cite{BSV23} that these coefficients may indeed be universal.